 This is the model most content creators are already familiar with, and how traditional search engines like Google and Bing have worked for decades.
 Crawlers request a page, extract the links, build a queue, and keep doing that until they find the end of the web.

-LLMs like ChatGPT and Perplexity don’t “crawl,” they request, and they don’t index content or cache the pages so they are requesting in real time.
+LLMs like ChatGPT and Perplexity, in contrast, don’t crawl — they request.
+And they don’t index content or cache the pages, so they are requesting in real time.

 How it works: